yaya2devops/terraform-beginner-bootcamp-2023/README.md

 3. Terminate the previous Gitpod workspace because It is usless.
 ### Adjust the Repository Structure
 1. Change the `bin` folder to `terratowns`.
-2. Move scripts to our `bin` directory.
+2. Move scripts to our great `bin` directory.
 3. Perform necessary chmod operations on these files.
-4. delete the older bin directory.
+4. delete the come with server `bin` directory.

 ## 🎩 Understanding Sinatra
 Sinatra is a web application framework.
 Visit [sinatrarb.com](http://sinatrarb.com) for more..